 So if your bike has seen better days or, perhaps, you just don’t have the time to ride it anymore, Giveacar can offer you a simple, free, nationwide and ethical way of getting rid of it.

 Just like with our cars, no matter what state your bike may be in it will be collected free of charge and at a time to suit you.
-Once you have arranged to donate your bike with us we will pass your details on to our auction partners, Copart and Manheim, in your area who will organise the collection with you.
+Once you have arranged to donate your bike with us we will pass your details on to our auction partners in your area who will organise the collection with you.
 Motorbikes must be auctioned because their scrap value is so low.
 A donation will then be made to the charity of your choice.

 When donating a bike with Giveacar, you are not only helping to support your favourite charity, but you are also helping others to keep their beloved bikes on the road.
 As well as helping out fellow bike enthusiasts, this also has an environmental benefit.
 By keeping old bikes on the road you are reducing the demand for new bikes, thus reducing the significant environmental damage caused by their production.